soce, the elemental wizard

 Soce, the elemental wizard (born Andrew Singer) is a New York City-based rapper and producer and one of the rap scene's openly gay MCs.

-About Soce, the Elemental Wizard edit:
+About Soce, the Elemental Wizard:

 In addition to rapping onstage, Soce plays the violin, piano, guitar and bass.
 During his performances, he typically dons a wizard's cap.